Passenger Network Ridership Model Through a BRT System, the case of TransMilenio in Bogot\'a: Introduction

 Transit systems are able to store usage information by means of automatic fare collection (AFC).
-Users validate their tickets either before entering a part of the station or from within the system itself.
-In some systems the exit from the system is recorded as well, thus providing the information for origin destination matrices (OD).
-Now, for large transit systems there may be different routes that can be taken for the same OD, and the AFC data is not designed to record this information.
-Different models have tackled the problem of inferring the route taken within the system given the OD data, in transit assignment models \cite{https://doi.org/10.1002/atr.1309, doi:10.1061/JTEPBS.0000444, reddy2009entry, yao2017simulation, ZHANG201876,WU2019787,doi:10.1177/0142331218823855}.
-TransMilenio does not record destination information with the AFC, therefore we have to infer from the AFC data as well.
+Users validate their tickets either before entering the station or from within the system itself.
+In principle the granularity of the AFC data could be aggregated to have a detailed picture of the usage of the system; with the goal of estimating the temporal and spacial passenger flow distribution spread over the system.

+If both entry and exit locations are recorded in the AFC data the origin destination (OD) matrices can be constructed.
+These matrices can be classified as time dependent or equilibrium, and in a simulation model could be used to generate the passengers as discussed by Yao et al. \cite{yao2017simulation}.
+A possible way to generate the OD matrix is to utilize the GPS information of the buses and the AFC information, as done by Munizaga and Palma \cite{MUNIZAGA20129}.

+According to Si et al. \cite{doi:10.1061/JTEPBS.0000444}, models to solve the urban transit assignment problem can be divided in two categories.
+Firstly the frequency-based models, in which the average section flow through sections of the urban network are calculated with long-term planning in mind.
+Secondly the schedule-based models, in which the activity of each passenger is considered; which renders information for specific planning.

+There are two general sources of uncertainty on the granularity of the AFC data.
+Firstly, the AFC may not record which particular route the user took within the system; as is the case in most subway or metro systems \cite{https://doi.org/10.1002/atr.1309}.
+The second uncertainty in the AFC information is known as the destination inference problem; which is the situation in which the route within the system is known but the initial or final stations are unknown.
+It is usually the case for bus systems in which the validation is taken inside the bus.

+The mass transit systems based on buses (also known as bus rapid transit or BRT) share some characteristics with both subway/metro and bus systems.
+In terms of the information available for modeling, they may both lack the information on the selected route and face the destination inference problem.
+Moreover, equilibrium models may not be suitable, due to the uncertainty due to traffic even in dedicated streets.

+In this paper we present a schedule-based simulation model for a BRT system.
+The main contributions of our work are:

+\begin{itemize} \item It acknowledges for two kinds of uncertainty, both on the route choice and the destination inference.
+Therefore, can be used for BRT systems who share characteristics of both metro and bus systems. \item It implements the network loading model based on AFC data, providing the temporal and spatial flow distribution spread over the system. \end{itemize}

+Our model can tackle both the route uncertainty and the destination inference problems.
+The goal with the model is to estimate temporal and spacial passenger flow distribution, taking into account the capacity of the buses.
+As an application we implement it for the case of TransMilenio, the BRT that constitutes the backbone of the public transport system of the city of Bogotá.

+In the remainder of the introduction we present a literature review of the transit assignment models.
+We also go through the specific literature related to TransMilenio.
+In the next section we present a description of the model and the source of data that is used to make the simulation.
+After that we discuss the results of the model and present further work.